 At Lifesmiles, we use only the latest in dental technology, including the use of digital X-rays.
 Digital X-rays gives 70% less exposure to radiation than conventional X-rays.
 We are all exposed to natural radiation in our environment.
 The amount of radiation exposure from a full mouth series of x-rays is equal to the amount a person receives in a single day from natural sources.

 Dental x-rays produce a low level of radiation and are considered safe, despite the recent press condemming them.
-Dr. John Gawlik and his staff take necessary precautions to limit the patient’s exposure to radiation when taking dental x-rays.
+Dr. Robbie Huot and his staff take necessary precautions to limit the patient’s exposure to radiation when taking dental x-rays.
 These precautions include using lead apron shields when requested to protect the body and using modern, fast digital technology that cuts down the exposure time of each x-ray.

 How often should dental x-rays be taken?